Kenneth City, FL Personal Injury Attorney & Car Accident Lawyer

 Devastating harm caused by an at-fault party can leave you unable to work while you recover.
 Worse, you may suffer the loss of your ability to do your job ever again.
 Where will you make up the income you lost or could have earned if not for the accident?
 Victims that are unable to go back to their careers may also be able to receive compensation for loss of future wages or earning capacity.

 Personal injury cases that have permanent injuries may also qualify for additional compensation for pain and suffering.
-This type of award often requires the use of a skilled personal injury attorney to prove several key factors to the insurance company or the court:
+This type of award often requires the use of a skilled personal injury lawyer to prove several key factors to the insurance company or the court:

 - The severity of the injuries;

 - Age of the victim;

 - Impact of the injuries on the victim’s life; and

 - Any additional personal impacts that an injury may have on family, career, and quality of life.